 We will then assess your range of motion, palpate for the specific location of the pain and perform a few other assessments.

 State of the Art Diagnostic Techniques

-At Dynamic Podiatry we use a state-of-the-art Sensor Medica Treadmill as a key diagnostic tool.
+At Dynamic Podiatry we use a state-of-the-art Sensor Medica Treadmill as a key diagnostic tool in our biomechanical assessment.

 This technology allows for highly accurate static and dynamic assessment by calculating your plantar pressure during static assessment, walking and/or running gait.

 There are many different assessments we can perform with this treadmill, but the most frequent ones we will utilise are static stance tests and a walking assessment.

 The static stance tests help us to assess the symmetry of the force you exert on the ground, as well as being a great test of your balance.

 Dynamic assessments where we ask you to walk and/or run on the treadmill allow us to assess your gait in terms of pronation (rolling in) and supination (rolling out).

 Our treadmill captures slow-motion video, which helps us to show you the relevant stuff – sometimes the forces are very subtle and can be difficult to see otherwise!